abel-keya/Decision-trees-classification-Models-and-Support-Vector-Machines/README.md

 # week8_IP_Abel_Keya_Nairobi-Hospital-conducted-a-clinical-camp-to-test-for-hypothyroidism

-**Problem statement:** Nairobi Hospital conducted a clinical camp to test for hypothyroidism.
-The data collected focused on Thyroid patients.
-Use the healthcare datasets provided to accomplish the following:
+**Problem statement:**

-Build a model that determines whether or not the patient's symptoms indicate that the patient has hypothyroid.
+Build a model that predicts whether or not the patient's has hypothyroid  clinical  test data collected at Nairobi Hospital

+Use the healthcare datasets provided to accomplish the following: .

 # Description